Apesdown

 Apesdown is a hamlet on the Isle of Wight towards the west in an area known as West Wight.
 It is situated on the B3401 road between Carisbrooke and Calbourne, and approximately 2 mi south-west of Newport.
 There is an old granary in the area, built on staddle stones.

 Public transport is provided by Southern Vectis on route X11.

+Name

+The name means 'the down belonging to the Abbess', from Middle English abbesse, abbodesse and Old English dūn.
+The Abbess is probably Alice, Abbess of Wilton, who was granted land in Carisbrooke in 1251.
+The spelling with -p- does not appear until the 15th century (original -b-).